 | - borrowed value needs to live until here

-The error says that for result to be valid for the println! statement, string2 would need to be valid until the end of the outer scope.
-Rust knows this because we annotated the lifetimes of the function parameters and return values using the same lifetime parameter, 'a.
+The error shows that for result to be valid for the println! statement, string2 would need to be valid until the end of the outer scope.
+Rust knows this because we annotated the lifetimes of the function parameters and return values using the same lifetime parameter 'a.

-As humans, we can look at this code and see that string1 is longer, and therefore result will contain a reference to string1.
+As humans, we can look at this code and see that string1 is longer than string2, and therefore result will contain a reference to string1.
 Because string1 has not gone out of scope yet, a reference to string1 will still be valid for the println! statement.
 However, the compiler can’t see that the reference is valid in this case.
 We’ve told Rust that the lifetime of the reference returned by the longest function is the same as the smaller of the lifetimes of the references passed in.
 Therefore, the borrow checker disallows the code in Listing 10-24 as possibly having an invalid reference.

-Try designing some more experiments that vary the values and lifetimes of the references passed in to the longest function and how the returned reference is used.
-Make hypotheses about whether your experiments will pass the borrow checker or not before you compile, then check to see if you’re right!
+Try designing more experiments that vary the values and lifetimes of the references passed in to the longest function and how the returned reference is used.
+Make hypotheses about whether or not your experiments will pass the borrow checker before you compile; then check to see if you’re right!

 Thinking in Terms of Lifetimes